andyl/feedex/notes/devlog.md

 - test runner is not working
 - problem is with quantum scheduler (telemetry poller, jobs)
-- possible solution: replace quantum with oban(?)

-## 2020 Apr 23 Thu

-- [x] re-implement with Phoenix 1.5 and latest LiveView

 ## 2021 Feb 08 Mon